ramani-maps/ramani-maps/README.vulkan.md

-# Using Ramani Maps with OpenFreeMap
+# Using Vulkan as a rendering back-end

-Ramani Maps works very nicely with the [OpenFreeMap](https://www.openfreemap.org) project.
-There is one caveat: if using Ramani Maps, or indeed MapLibre Native in general, with OpenFreeMap styles, text and symbols do not render correctly on the Android emulator if you are using MapLibre Native 11.8.0+.
-This affects versions 0.9.0+ of Ramani Maps as they use these recent versions of MapLibre Native.

-The rendering is, however, fine on real Android devices.
+It is possible with some mapping providers (for example [OpenFreeMap](https://www.openfreemap.org)) that you may encounter problems rendering text and symbols on an emulator with certain versions of MapLibre GL Native, and by extension, Ramani Maps.

 This is discussed in [issue #3648 on MapLibre Native](https://github.com/maplibre/maplibre-native/issues/3648) and appears to be due to reliability problems with OpenGL emulation.
-As discussed in this issue, a potential workaround is to use the Vulkan build of MapLibre Native.
+As discussed in this issue, a potential workaround is to use [Vulkan](https://www.vulkan.org) as a back-end, via the Vulkan build of MapLibre Native.

 By setting up an exclusion in your `build.gradle.kts`, you can force a Vulkan build of MapLibre Native to be used rather than the bundled OpenGL build.
 Do note that this is not guaranteed to work as it is not the same version of MapLibre Native that Ramani Maps was built with.